SoftwareBrothers/adminjs-dev/docs-src/home.md

 - {@link AdminBroOptions} - list of all root level options
 - {@link ResourceOptions} - describe how to modify Resource
 - {@link PropertyOptions} - modify or create new Resource Properties
+- {@link Action} - modify existing or create new actions

 ### Step 3.
 Read about the helper classes